limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Berrypedia Admin Panel

-Too bad this is not the SSH password for `root`.
-I can login to the admin panel but there's nothing interesting to see.
+It's a shame that `password` is not the SSH password for `root`.
+I can log in to the admin panel, and … there's nothing interesting to see.

 ![panel.png](/assets/images/posts/cyberry-walkthrough/cyberry-7.png)